100 Notable alumni of

 -

 Alex Kristian Scally is an American multi-instrumentalist and songwriter.
-He is known as the co-writer, guitarist and backing vocalist of the dream pop duo Beach House, with whom he has recorded eight studio albums.
+He is known as the co-writer, guitarist and backing vocalist of the dream pop band Beach House, with whom he has recorded eight studio albums.

 -